 ASCII character set contains 128 characters.
 Each number from 0 to 127 represents a character.

 These 128 ASCII characters covers all Numeric numbers from (0-9), English alphabets upper case (A-Z), English alphabets lower case (a-z) & some other non-alphanumeric characters (~, ! , @, #, $, %, ^, &, *, (, ), _, ~, -, <, >, ?, /, .
 Etc.)

 Each character, mentioned above has its own decimal value.
 For example, capital alphabets A-Z has a decimal value from 65 to 90, and small alphabets a-z has their decimal value from 97-122.

 ASCII defines 128 characters, which map to the numbers 0–127.
 To represent a character of this range, ASCII requires only 7 bit.

-There are lots of characters in the world, which may include various symbols, various language characters like Hindi, Urdu, Chinese, Arabic etc. Emoji characters that we currently use in social networking apps & a lot of other symbols which we might not even aware of.
+There are lots of characters in the world, which may include various symbols, and various language characters like Hindi, Urdu, Chinese, Arabic etc. Emoji characters that we currently use in social networking apps & a lot of other symbols which we might not even be aware of.

-Unicode defines 2^21 characters, which, similarly, map to numbers 0– 2^21.
+0 - 2^21.
 Though not all numbers are currently assigned.
 Some are free and some are reserved for future use.

 It is said (As per Wikipedia), at present, Unicode defines 1,114,112 code positions.
-Almost 100,000 have been currently allocated & rest are free or reserved for future use.
+Almost 100,000 have been currently allocated & the rest are free or reserved for future use.